kgrgreer/foam3/tutorial/phonecat/3d-navigation.md

 #### **About the Above Code:**

-1. The original `Controller` is now the `else` branch; what will be shown when `window.location.hash` is empty.
+1. The original `Controller` is now the `else` branch; what will be shown when `globalThis.location.hash` is empty.
-2. You're navigating by setting `window.location.hash` to the `id` of the phone we want to see.
+2. You're navigating by setting `globalThis.location.hash` to the `id` of the phone we want to see.
 3. In that first branch, you created a `PhoneDetailView` which you'll define shortly.
 You told it what `model` it should display as a view.
 4. You added `PhoneDetailView` to the view’s list of child views by calling add().
 5. You looked up the phone in the master `dao`, not the filtered one, for the phone whose ID is equal to the one in the hash, with the leading # chopped off.